dacjames/mara-lang/README.md

 Okay, it doesn't offer all of those features today, but it will as development progressses.
 Some of the driving principles behind Mara are:

     - Pragmatism over ideaology.
-    - Obey the programmer.
-    - Every symbol should have one meaning in all contexts.
     - Customizable means configurable with good defaults -- be customizable.
     - Be explicit but never repeat yourself.
     - Guesswork is the root of all evil.
-    - Parameterize everything.
+    - Every symbol should have one meaning in all contexts.

 ## What does Mara code look like?